• Skip to primary navigation

 Instructions

-• Wash the pears thoroughly and into chunks
+• Wash the pears thoroughly and slice them up.

 • If roasting in the oven, preheat the oven to 400 degrees.
 Spread the chunks of pears out on a parchment lined baking sheet, sprinkle with desired spices and put into the oven.
 Roast for about 25-30 minutes.